-An Introduction to Centering Prayer will be hosted by Saint Anna's Catholic Church, 1401 Alcovy Street, Monroe, GA presented by Contemplative Outreach of Atlanta beginning with an all-day workshop from 9:00 am-3:00 pm on October 20, 2018.
-Download the Contemplative Outreach of Atlanta's Invitation.
+An Introduction to Centering Prayer will be hosted by Saint Anna's Catholic Church, 1401 Alcovy Street, Monroe, GA presented by Contemplative Outreach of Atlanta beginning with an all-day workshop from 8:30 am–3:00 pm on October 20, 2018.

 Do you seek the still small voice of God?
 Do you seek a more intimate relationship with God?
 Centering Prayer, a prayer of consent, is sitting silently in the presence of God in a loving relationship.
 It is both a relationship with God and a discipline in total service to the relationship.